keshavnagar/react-one/src/notes/lecture36/1HookIntro.md

 # so now we see the change where we see the first value as 89 that we pass in our Counter.jsx file

+# so it means the useState() return an array with two values

+# now we actual implement the count state in our counter.jsx file